Nonye2K3/chia/Block-Format.md

 While in the short term, double signatures can happen, clients can just wait for more confirmations, and as long as one farmer did not double sign a block, such a deep reorg cannot happen.

+Furthermore, farmers are encouraged to delete their plots after winning a block with that plot.

 ## Formats